teocci/GlassfishServer/README.md

 ## 2. Setting up Java

   The next step is to set up Java.
-As you can see on [the official Oracle Glassfish 4.1.1 download site](http://download.java.net/glassfish/4.1.1/release/glassfish-4.1.1.zip) it is recommended to use the latest Oracle JDK 8 for GlassFish 4.1.
+As you can see on [the official Oracle Glassfish 4.1.1 download site][2.1] it is recommended to use the latest Oracle JDK 8 for GlassFish 4.1.1.
 On the other hand you can see that Java EE 7 requires at least JDK 7 or above.
 That means these are the minimum versions you want to use!
 I suggest to remove the ObenJDK first if you have it installed and install the Oracle JDK and JRE.
 I also suggest to remove any previous Sun/Oracle JDK and JRE already installed on your system.
 On a production system I don't suggest to use the ObenJDK because it is not certified (but that's another story...).

   So what we want now is to install the latest JDK 8 from Oracle.
 Unfortunately Oracle's JDK 8 is not available via Ubuntu's aptitude.
-So if you want to install Oracles's JDK 8 you will have to download the Linux distribution from [Oracle's JDK 8 Download site](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and install it manually.
+So if you want to install Oracles's JDK 8 you will have to download the Linux distribution from [Oracle's JDK 8 Download site][2.2] and install it manually.
 Installing Oracle's JDK 8 manually means downloading it manually, uploading it manually to your Ubuntu server and the executing the actual installation process.
-See [How can I install Sun/Oracle's proprietary Java JDK 6/7/8 or JRE?](http://askubuntu.com/questions/56104/how-can-i-install-sun-oracles-proprietary-java-jdk-6-7-8-or-jre) on askubuntu.com for more information.
-The following commands expect that you have already downloaded Oracle's JDK 8 (i.e. jdk-8u101-linux-x64.tar.gz) manually to your local machine (i.e. by the browser of your choice) and that the same file has been uploaded to ~/downloads on your Ubuntu server (i.e. via scp).
+See [How can I install Sun/Oracle's proprietary Java JDK 6/7/8 or JRE?][2.3] on askubuntu.com for more information.
+The following commands will download the version 101 of the Oracle's JDK ([jdk-8u101-linux-x64.tar.gz][2.4]).

   Bash commands (Ubuntu 14.04 LTS):